Kristall factory celebrated its 57th anniversary

 The Kristall Production Association, a member of the ALROSA Group, celebrated its 57th birthday last week.

 14 employees of the enterprise were honored by the Governor of the Smolensk region for many years of conscientious work.
 20 people received awards from the Smolensk Regional Duma and 5 people - from the administration of the Hero City of Smolensk.
 17 employees of the enterprise were placed on the Board of Honor.

-The best sites and divisions following the results of the production competition also received awards.
+The best units and divisions following the results of the production competition also received awards.

-At the ceremonial meeting dedicated to the birthday of the enterprise, Murad Mukharbievich Chaparov, general director of JSC «PA» Kristall, made a welcoming speech.
+At the ceremonial meeting dedicated to the birthday of the enterprise, Murad Chaparov, CEO of Kristall made a welcoming speech.
 He noted that the company has excellent potential.

-“We can make first-class diamonds of any cut, and the team is motivated for this.
-We have highly skilled cutters, engineers and technicians.
-The product they produce - Russian Cut diamonds - is famous worldwide for its highest quality.
-Today, Kristall aims to develop, increase efficiency, attract young personnel,” he said.

 Earlier it was reported that in October ALROSA acquired the federal-owned Kristall from the Federal Property Management Agency for $29 million.
 Kristall is the largest diamond manufacturer in Russia and Europe, as well as the major exporter of polished diamonds in the country.

 Victoria Quiri, Correspondent of the European Bureau, Rough&Polished, Strasbourg